nsat/space-services-user-guide/tutorials/aoi/Readme.md

   --hours HOURS  Hours to search (default: 48)
   ```

 Any non-json output is written to `stderr` and can be discarded with `2>/dev/null` if needed.
 The exit code (`$?`) is non-zero if no transits are found.
-Searching for an overhead transit in the next week would look like:
+Searching for an 80+ degree overhead transit of San Francisco (the default) in the next week would look like:

 ```json
 $ python3 find_transit --sat 46926 --min 80 --hours 168